Antoine Baroan

-Antoine Baroan (born 24 June 2000) is a French professional footballer who plays as a forward for Bulgarian club Botev Plovdiv.
+Antoine Gilbert Baroan (born 24 June 2000) is a French professional footballer who plays as a forward for Liga I club Rapid București.

-Professional career
+Club career

 Baroan joined the youth academy of Chamois Niortais in 2009.
 Baroan made his professional debut with Niort in a 1–0 Ligue 2 win over AS Nancy on 24 August 2018.

 On 25 June 2021, Baroan moved aboard and joined the Bulgarian Parva Liga team Botev Plovdiv.

+On 2 February 2024, Baroan signed a three-and-a-half-year contract with Winterthur in Switzerland.

+On 25 February 2025, he returned to Bulgaria, joining Ludogorets for an undisclosed fee, after just one year at Winterthur.

+On 8 July 2025, Baroan signed a two-season contract with Romanian SuperLiga club Rapid București.

 International career

 Baroan was born in France, the son of Ivorian former footballer Celestine Baroan.
 Baroan made one appearance for the France U17s in a 1–0 friendly win over the Czechia U17s on 23 September 2016.